inmanturbo/envoy-galera-cluster-manager/README.md

  - [x] Find secure way to send mysql pass inline automatically
  - [x] Put provisioning tasks into a single automated story
+ - [ ] Refactor galera config templates into a single template, then loop through them
  - [ ] Doc block all taskes and stories